Single-qubit gate teleportation provides a quantum advantage: Quantum advantage against

-To examine the result of this embedding, we need to consider the output probabilities for an embedded instance: We have
+To examine the result of this embedding, we need to consider the output probabilities for an embedded instance: we have

-We display the trace defining the probability $p^{\teleport_n}(P_0,\ldots,P_{n-1}|C'_0,\ldots,C'_{n-1})$ as well as the same trace after we inserted variables from the embedding (i.e. the right-hand side of Eq.~\eqref{eq:explicitexpressionpteleportn}) in tensor network diagrammatic representation in Figure~\ref{fig:gif1gif2}.
+We display the trace defining the probability $p^{\teleport_n}(P_0,\ldots,P_{n-1}|C'_0,\ldots,C'_{n-1})$ as well as the same trace after we inserted variables from the embedding (i.e. the right-hand side of Eq.~\eqref{eq:explicitexpressionpteleportn}) in tensor-network diagrammatic representation in Figure~\ref{fig:gif1gif2}.

 We need to relate this to the output probability~$p^{\PCliff{Q}_L}(P\mid C_1,\ldots, C_{L},D)$ of the circuit~$\PCliff{Q}_L$, see Eq.~\eqref{eq:poutPCliffQL}.
 It is easy to see (using commutation relations) that expression~\eqref{eq:explicitexpressionpteleportn} can indeed be related to~$p^{\PCliff{Q}_L}(P\mid C_1,\ldots, C_{L},D)$ for suitable choices of~$Q$ and~$P$.
 The less obvious a priori is that, when going from~$(P_0,\ldots,P_{n-1})$ to~$(Q,P)$, the dependence on the Paulis~$(P_{j_1},\ldots,P_{j_k})$ for a fixed subset~$\cJ:=\{j_1<\cdots <j_k\}$ of positions can be limited to~$P$ (whereas~$Q$ can be chosen not to depend on these Paulis).
 This is a consequence of the cyclic structure of the circuit~$\teleport_n$.
 We formalize it in the following Lemma~\ref{lem:technicalcommutinglemma}.